peteanderson80/bringmeaspoon-v2/index.md

+## Room-to-Room (R2R) Navigation

+{% include demo.html %}

+R2R is the first benchmark dataset for visually-grounded natural language navigation in real buildings.
+The dataset requires autonomous agents to follow human-generated navigation instructions in previously unseen buildings, as illustrated in the demo above.
+For training, each instruction is associated with a Matterport3D Simulator trajectory.
+22k instructions are available, with an average length of 29 words.
+We are currently setting up a test evaluation server for this dataset.

 ## Matterport3D Simulator

-The Matterport3D Simulator supports development of AI agents that interact with real 3D environments using visual information (RGB-D images).
+The Matterport3D Simulator enables the development of AI agents that interact with real 3D environments using visual information (RGB-D images).
 It is primarily intended for research in deep reinforcement learning, at the intersection of computer vision, natural language processing and robotics.

-## Room-to-Room (R2R) Navigation Dataset
+Visual imagery for the simulator comes from the [Matterport3D dataset](https://niessner.github.io/Matterport/), containing comprehensive panoramic imagery and other data from 90 large-scale buildings.

 ## Download